Sep9

 “Warns against pointing a condemning fingers at others.
 (Apart from divine grace that’s where we would be as well.)” ⇒ Sometimes we get frustrated and wonder why people don’t believe in Christ.
 Despite all the evidence, despite all the prayers, despite all the times you’ve reached d out to them with the Gospel.
 Yet they fail to believe in Jesus.
 The answer is God must reveal it to them and open their eyes.
 Just as He opened our eyes.
 If a person does not see, we are not to despise them or to argue with them, but we are to keep praying for them.
 If a man is blind, you don’t curse his blindness.
 You pray for God to open his eyes.

-“Even today, faith in Jesus doesn’t come by piecing it all together.
-It doesn’t come because you did a lot of studying.
-It doesn’t come because you weighed all the evidence and came to a rational conclusion.
-It doesn’t come because you were raised in a Christian home.
-It comes by God opening a persons heart.” ⇒ Believing in Jesus and being born again didn’t come by being raised in a Christian home by godly parents.
+“Even today, faith in Jesus as Savior doesn’t come by putting it all together.
+It doesn’t come because we did a lot of hard studying.
+It doesn’t come because we weighed all the evidence and came to a logical conclusion.
+It doesn’t come because someone shared with you did a good job.
+It comes by God opening our hearts.” ⇒ Believing in Jesus didn’t come by being raised in a Christian home by godly parents.
 Your mother may have talked to you about Jesus.
 A friend may have introduced you to Jesus.
 But it was really God working through them.
 And it was He who was the one who wonderfully opened your eyes, touched your heart, and caused your soul to live.
 Your mother couldn’t have done that in you only God could do that in you.
 If anything God used the influence of your mother, your church, and your pastor.
 We need to think of our Salvation in similar terms.
 If asked how you were Saved?
 You should be able to look back and say God stirred my heart to seek Him.
 God used the people from the Church and a sermon message to draw me to Himself.
 Then the words of Jesus rang clear in my ears, “Come to me all you who are worry and burden, and I will give you rest”.
 Take my yoke upon you and learn from me, for my yoke is easy and my burden is light.”-(Matt, 28:30-31)

 More Notes & Applications